The Crusty Critique – Good Design & Bad Design

 Vintage Modern Fantasies

 Here the designer is working with a living and dining areas and a sun room, and has adopted a mid-century Scandinavian style.
 I find it a pleasant and comfortable looking space, and I like the way the windows are left uncluttered, and colour comes from the furnishing.
 I like the choice of a “classical” style wood-burner, and the large slate floor plate.
-I’m not sure where the “fantasies” are, and if anything the design choices have created a calm, comfortable and predicable living space.
+But I’m not sure where the “fantasies” are?
+If anything, the design choices create a calm, comfortable and predicable living space.

 The one question I would have is that a grand piano should be not placed in direct sunlight, or near large windows, and not in a room where the temperature might vary quite a lot.
 And I suspect that the acoustics in this veranda-style room will be far from perfect.